bankolejohn/CI-CD-basics/jenkins-freestyle.md

 *   **Project Name:** Introduction to Jenkins for CI/CD

 *   **Purpose/Goals:** This project aims to provide learners with a foundational understanding of Continuous Integration (CI) and Continuous Delivery (CD) principles, and to articulate their role in improving software development processes.
 It focuses on acquiring proficiency in using Jenkins, covering installation, configuration, navigation, and hands-on experience in creating and managing Jenkins jobs and pipelines.
-The ultimate goal is to enable learners to automate software builds, run automated tests, and deploy applications using Jenkins, while applying CI/CD best practices including parameterized builds, integration with external tools, and leveraging containerization technologies like Docker. **Specifically, this project guides users through creating and configuring Jenkins Freestyle projects, connecting Jenkins to GitHub for Source Code Management, and setting up automated build triggers using webhooks.**
+The ultimate goal is to enable learners to automate software builds, run automated tests, and deploy applications using Jenkins, while applying CI/CD best practices including parameterized builds, integration with external tools, and leveraging containerization technologies like Docker. **Specifically, this project guides users through creating and configuring Jenkins Freestyle projects, connecting Jenkins to GitHub for Source Code Management, setting up automated build triggers using webhooks, and then extends to creating and executing Jenkins Pipeline jobs for containerized applications.**

 *   **Scope:** This documentation covers the theoretical introduction to CI/CD and Jenkins, practical steps for Jenkins installation and initial setup, creation and configuration of Jenkins Freestyle and Pipeline jobs, connecting Jenkins to Source Code Management, configuring build triggers, writing Jenkins Pipeline scripts, and integrating Docker into the pipeline.